posix4e/rust-metrics/Contributing.md

 Please use `cargo fmt` as part of the commit process.

-0. Check our issues for things marked Ready
+0. Start with issues tagged [Ready] (https://github.com/posix4e/rust-metrics/labels/1%20-%20Ready)
 1. resemble the surrounding code, and
 2. contain lines no longer than 120 columns.